tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/操作指南/销毁退还实例_intl_en.md

  >!
  >- Please read the instance deletion prompts carefully.
 Deleting an instance will completely and irrecoverably erase the user data and relevant configuration stored during the use of the instance.
 Please exercise caution.
  >- If you are sure that you no longer need the container images, Helm Charts, and other underlying data stored during the use of the TCR Enterprise Edition instance, you can select "Delete the associated COS bucket with the instance" to avoid unnecessary fees.
- >- If the current account is in arrears, the COS service does not allow you to directly delete the associated COS bucket.
+ >- If the current account is overdue, the COS service does not allow you to directly delete the associated COS bucket.
 Therefore, do not select that option.
 In that case, after normally deleting an instance, go to the [COS console](https://console.cloud.tencent.com/cos) to manage the COS bucket.

 5. Click **OK** to delete the currently selected instance.
 No fees will be charged for this instance after deletion.